Water stress can constrain power-plant cooling, semiconductor ultrapure water, battery processes, and data-centre cooling at the same time.

 Core Structure

-• Demand: use water supply to locate where and when load or exposure is changing.
+- Demand: use water supply to locate where and when exposure is changing.

-• Supply: use ultrapure water to test whether real supply capacity or a bottleneck is visible.
+- Supply: use ultrapure water to test whether the issue is real capacity or a bottleneck.

 Signals To Watch